TheTemptingSavior/homelab/README.md

 ## Setup Core Services

-Before starting you need to make sure you reset the variables to your own values:
+Before starting you need to make sure you reset the variables to your own values.
+These encrypted values need to be placed in `roles/k3s/k3s_yaml/cert_manager/defaults.yml`
 ```bash
 ansible-vault encrypt_string \
         --vault-password-file=.vault-password \